kubedb/docs/docs/concepts/database-proxy/proxysql.md

 `.spec.backend` specifies the information about backend MySQL/PerconaXtraDB/MariaDB.

-You can specify the following fields in `spec.backend` field,
+You can specify the following fields in `.spec.backend` field,

 - `.spec.backend.ref` lets one to locate the typed referenced object.
 In this case, it is the MySQL/PerconaXtraDB/MariaDB object in the same namespace as the ProxySQL object.

   - `apiGroup` is the group for the resource being referenced.
 Here it is `"kubedb.com"`.
   - `kind` is the type of resource being referenced.
 Here it is `"MySQL"`.
   - `name` is the name of resource being referenced.
-Here it is `"mysql-group"`.
+Here it is `"my-group"`.

 ### .spec.proxysqlSecret

 `.spec.proxysqlSecret` is an optional field that points to a Secret used to hold credentials for `proxysql` user.
-If not set, KubeDB operator creates a new Secret `{proxysql-object-name}-auth` for storing the password for `proxysql` user for each MySQL object.
+If not set, KubeDB operator creates a new Secret `{proxysql-object-name}-auth` for storing the password for `proxysql` user for each ProxySQL object.
 If you want to use an existing secret please specify that when creating the ProxySQL object using `.spec.proxysqlSecret.secretName`.

 This secret contains a `proxysqluser` key and a `proxysqlpass` key which contains the username and password respectively for `proxysql` user.
 If no Secret is found, KubeDB sets the value of `proxysqluser` key to be `proxysql`.